1864 United States presidential election in Iowa

 The 1864 United States presidential election in Iowa took place on November 8, 1864, as part of the 1864 United States presidential election.
 Iowa voters chose eight representatives, or electors, to the Electoral College, who voted for president and vice president.

-Iowa was won by the incumbent President Abraham Lincoln (R-Illinois), running with former Senator and Military Governor of Tennessee Andrew Johnson, with 64.12% of the popular vote, against the 4th Commanding General of the United States Army George B. McClellan (D–New Jersey), running with Representative George H. Pendleton, with 35.88% of the vote.
+Iowa was won by the National Union candidate Republican incumbent President Abraham Lincoln of Illinois and his running mate former Senator and Military Governor of Tennessee Andrew Johnson.
+They defeated the Democratic candidate 4th Commanding General of the United States Army George B. McClellan of New Jersey and his running mate Representative George H. Pendleton of Ohio.
+Lincoln won the state by a margin of 28.24%.